defi-wonderland/handbook/README.md

 2. Make your changes in the `handbook/docs` directory
 3. Test locally using `npm run start`
 4. Submit a pull request

+If you have any ideas for improving the handbook, feel free to open an issue (check the templates!) to start a discussion!